 The health service was rated high with a median average score out of 10 were 8 for primary care and 8 for secondary care services and 9 for private healthcare in Gibraltar.
 During the pandemic, the health service and healthcare workers have gained more adoration and respect from the public and this may have contributed to the high scores.
-The public health messaging of protect the GHA and frontline workers and save lives is likely to have been viewed more favorably by the public, particularly since overall, there has been less direct contact with heal-thcare professionals, less health check-ups and a reduction in health screening.
+The public health messaging of protect the GHA and frontline workers and save lives is likely to have both viewed more favourably by the public.
+Particularly since overall there has been less contact with healthcare professionals, less health check-ups and a fall in health screening.